Chapter 13 Bankruptcy Overview

 A debtor is also prevented from filing for bankruptcy under any chapter if a prior case was dismissed because the debtor failed to attend a court hearing or failed to obey court orders, or because the debtor dismissed his own case because lienholders were petitioning the court to lift the automatic stay for their collateral.

-Because Chapter 13 involves the petitioner paying his unsecured creditors over a period of time, he must have regular and sufficient income to make such payments.
+Because Chapter 13 involves the petitioner paying his unsecured creditors over 3 or 5 years, he must have regular and sufficient income to make such payments.
 If his income is insufficient or erratic, then he will be unable to use Chapter 13, and will, instead, have to file for Chapter 7.
 A means test is used to determine Chapter 13 eligibility.
 Only if the petitioner passes the means test will he be able to file for Chapter 13.
 The means test determines if the petitioner will be able to pay his unsecured creditors at least the present value of what they would have received in Chapter 7 liquidation.
 If so, then he can file under Chapter 13.

 How Chapter 13 Works